BCD Code (Binary Coded Decimal)

-This code uses 4 binary digits to represent a decimal digit (0 to 9) (see in the two examples that follow), however when converting from a binary number to another decimal, there is no direct relationship between the binary number and the decimal number.
+This code uses four binary digits to represent a decimal digit (0–9), as can be seen in the two examples that follow.
+However, when converting a BCD binary number back to its decimal form, there is no direct relationship between the two.

-There are other codes, like the Gray code where there is special ordering of binary numbers, so two successive values differ only in one bit.
-It is used for position detectors where you need to figure out relative position.
+There are other codes, such as the Gray code, which involves a specific ordering of binary numbers so that two consecutive values differ by only one bit.
+This is used for position detectors where it is necessary to determine relative position.

 Example 1: The direct conversion of the decimal number 85 to binary is: 8510 = 10101012.

-The representation of the same decimal number in BCD is shown in the following image.
+The representation of the same decimal number in BCD is demonstrated in the following image.

-The representation of the same decimal number in BCD is shown in the following image.
+The representation of the same decimal number in BCD is demonstrated in the following image.

-As you can see, from the two previous examples, the representation of the binary number does not resemble the final BCD representation.
+As the previous two examples show, the binary number representation does not resemble the final BCD representation.

-How to get the BCD code of each decimal number?
+How can the BCD code of each decimal number be obtained?

-In order to obtain the BCD equivalent of each decimal digit from the previous numbers, a “weight” or “value” is assigned according to the position the digit occupies.
+To obtain the BCD equivalent of each decimal digit, a ‘weight’ or ‘value’ is assigned to each digit according to its position.

-This “weight” or “value” follows the following order: 8 – 4 – 2 – 1.
-(It is a weighted code).
-The last example shows that the number 5 is represented as: 0 1 0 1.
+This ‘weight’ or ‘value’ follows the following order: 8 – 4 – 2 – 1 (it is a weighted code).
+The last example shows that the number 5 is represented as follows: 0 1 0 1.

-The BCD code that has the “weights” or “values” described above is called: Natural BCD code.
-This code counts as a normal binary number from 0 to 9, but numbers from ten (1010) to fifteen (1111) are not allowed because, for these numbers, there is no equivalent to a decimal number.
+The BCD code with the ‘weights’ or ‘values’ described above is called: Natural BCD code.
+This code counts in the same way as a normal binary number, from 0 to 9.
+However, numbers from 10 (1010) to 15 (1111) are not allowed, as there is no equivalent decimal number for these values.

 Applications

-This code is used, among other applications, to represent decimal numbers on 7 segment displays.
+This code is used to represent decimal numbers on seven-segment displays, among other applications.

-Notes: The subscript 2 and 10, are used to represent, in the first case, a binary number and in the second case a decimal number.
+Notes: The subscripts 2 and 10 are used to represent a binary number and a decimal number, respectively.

 More Digital Tutorials